genuimous/gallery/README.md

 # Gallery
 ASP web-based multi-user photo gallery

-If wiaaut.dll not exists in %SystemRoot%\system32, need to install it from wiaautsdk.zip (see ReadMe.txt inside the archive)
+If wiaaut.dll not exists in %SystemRoot%\system32, need to install it from wiaautsdk.zip (see ReadMe.txt inside the archive).

 To install, just copy this files to web directory on your server:
 - album.asp